A data management system for machine learning research of tokamak: System design

 \subsection{Database design}

 The MDSplus database is designed as a tree structure to store the complex tokamak experimental data.
-The MDSplus database is unsuitable for AI modeling data retrieval and generation..
-However, recently, using experimental data-driven AI modeling in tokamak research is becoming increasingly popular and these methods need high robustness, parallelism, and high IO support of the database or the data management system and also require the database to have the ability to compute global metadata in the distributed MapReduce way.
+The MDSplus database is unsuitable for fusion ML data accessing and processing.
+However, recently, experimental data-driven ML research in tokamaks is becoming increasingly popular, and these methods need high robustness, parallelism, and high I/O support of the database or the data management system and also require the database to have the ability to compute global metadata in the distributed MapReduce way.